Trans Ecuador Mountain Bike Route: Dirt Road Version

 Just be warned.
 Ecuador is an extremely rugged country, rippled with arduous climbs.
 When locals tell you the road ahead is plano – flat – they are talking ‘Ecuadorian flat’.
 Altitudes along the whole of TEMBR fluctuate wildly, from the hot and steamy lowlands, where coffee and sugar cane grow in abundance, to extended stretches at 4000m and more.
 Embrace the climbs, savour the dirt… and enjoy!

-Ecuador being Ecuador, TEMBR Dirt is a very challenging undertaking: you’ll need grit, determination, acclimatised lungs and mountain legs to complete it successfully.
-Although there’s no technical singletrack or hike-a-bikes to contend with, we’ve awarded this route a solid 8 in difficulty due to its prolonged climbs, extended stints at high elevation, linguistic hurdles, and its overall length.
-Grades can be steep and surfaces very mixed.
+Ecuador being Ecuador, TEMBR Dirt is a very challenging undertaking: you’ll need grit, determination, acclimatised lungs, and mountain legs to complete it successfully.
+Although there’s no technical singletrack or hike-a-bikes to contend with, we’ve awarded this route a solid 8 in difficulty due to its prolonged climbs, extended stints at high elevation, cobbled surfaces, linguistic hurdles, and its overall length.
+Grades can be steep and terrain very mixed.
 Even during the summer, weather can be extremely variable; during the rainy season, conditions can become particularly challenging in places.
-Check out the route profile below to see what you’re letting yourself in for and pack light.
+Check out the elevation profile below to see what you’re letting yourself in for and pack light.
 Lastly, use this route as a guide – during the rainy season, you may well need to detour around smaller, unsurfaced tracks and resort to more paved backroads.

-- Discovering the real Ecuadorian backcountry, away from the frenzy of the Panamerican Highway.
+- Discovering the real Ecuadorian backcountry, away from the motorized frenzy of the Panamerican Highway.

 - Experiencing the vibrancy – and culinary delicacies – of Ecuador’s market towns.